lognoroy/Coinbase-WebApp/README.md

    - Error Handling: The application will display appropriate error messages and notifications in case of API request failures or other errors.
    - Loading States: The application will display loading indicators or placeholders while waiting for API responses to ensure a smooth user experience during data retrieval.

-6. User Preferences and Settings:
-The application can allow users to customize their preferences and settings.
-The following functionalities can be included:
-   - Currency Selection: Users can choose their preferred currency to display cryptocurrency prices and market data.
-   - Price Alerts: Users can set price alerts for specific cryptocurrencies and receive notifications when the prices reach their defined